May could walk out of Brexit talks over exit bill - Telegraph

-LONDON British business leaders have been told to brace for the possibility that Prime Minister Theresa May's government may walk out of Brexit talks this year, according to the Sunday Telegraph.
+LONDON (Reuters) - British business leaders have been told to brace for the possibility that Prime Minister Theresa May's government may walk out of Brexit talks this year, according to the Sunday Telegraph.

 The move would be designed for "domestic consumption" to show the government is negotiating hard with the European Union, the newspaper reported.
 The newspaper did not reveal how it obtained the information.